Money help if your universal credit is sanctioned

 Tell the adviser if you're in rent arrears or struggling to feed your children.

-Have bank statements to hand and make sure you know how much you spend on things like food, gas and electricity.
+Have bank statements ready.
+Make sure you know how much you spend on things like food, gas and electricity.

 You normally get a same day decision.
 You can be paid on the same day.